What to Expect

 - Enjoy 8 days and 7 nights navigating Pacaya Samiria National Reserve onboard deluxe expedition cruise ship M/V Zafiro.
 Please note the Zafiro is three decks and has no elevator onboard.
 Excursions are onboard skiffs with comfortable individual seats

 HOTELS: Our hotels are high international standards properties with unique local charms and are conveniently located.
-In Lima we will use deluxe Casa Andina Private Collection Miraflores.
+In Lima we will use deluxe Casa Andina Private Collection Miraflores and in Iquitos we will use the El Dorado Plaza Hotel.

 All cabins include breathtaking views of the Amazon, whether it is through the floor-to-ceiling windows or, in the upper deck cabins, from the chairs on your balcony.
 The ship has central air conditioning (which can be individually controlled), and each cabin has an en-suite bathroom and living room.
 The Master Suites include extra amenities such as 90-degree front-facing windows, while the ultra-luxurious Zafiro Suite includes 180-degree views of the Amazon and an in-room Jacuzzi.